SoS title image

 Viking Land and SeaViking Land and Sea

 Today we head northwards through the dramatic sea-coast of Scotland's West Coast before coming to rest amidst the Viking terriroty of the Eilean a'Cheò, the Isle of Skye.
-Along the way you will hear one of The Three Great Irish Sorrows, a Tale so powerful, so old that it is found from India to Ireland, yet here it is played out upon the landscape, so we wil take to its stage and relive this great work of literature.
+Along the way you will hear one of The Three Great Irish Sorrows, a Tale so powerful, so old that it is found from India to Ireland, yet here it is played out upon the landscape, so we will take to its stage and relive this great work of literature.
 The views today will be dramatic, fearsome, intimidating even, in contrast to the gentleness of Iona.
-Haing joureyed far, we once again sleep with our feet almost in the ocean in one of the most serene and hidden places on the west coast.
+Having joureyed far, we once again sleep with our feet almost in the ocean in one of the most serene and hidden places on the west coast.

 Day Eight